gojek/courier-flutter/docs/docs/Event Handling.md

 });
 ```

-The type of the parameter is `CourierEvent` with 2 properties:
+The type of the parameter is an abstract class `CourierEvent` with these public interfaces:
 - **name**: Name of the event.
+- **connectionInfo** Connection Info tied to the event
-- **properties**: A key value map containing the properties related to the event.
+- **getEventPropertiesMap**: A key value map containing the properties related to the event.

+You can try to Cast the `CourierEvent` to concrete implementation that provides additional properties such as:
+- MQTTConnectAttemptEvent
+- MQTTConnectSuccessEvent
+- MQTTConnectFailureEvent
+- MQTTConnectionLostEvent
+- MQTTDisconnectEvent
+- MQTTSubscribeAttemptEvent
+- MQTTSubscribeSuccessEvent
+- ...